Skip to content

 The forces driving these ever-increasing prices have been building for years, though, and they merely accelerated when players were let off the leash after lockdowns finished.

 Demand is now global and green fee prices may be set with a different player in mind.
-Are clubs picturing the UK golfer or are their eyes fixed firmly on an international audience – for whom a green fee in the many hundreds might be a small cost in a much bigger lifetime experience?
+Are clubs picturing the UK golfer or are their eyes fixed firmly on an international audience?

-This has been exacerbated by currency.
-The dollar’s been strong against the pound and that has made golf on this side of the pond look like pretty good value for the overseas visitor, even if we’re screaming about the prices.
+This was exacerbated by currency.
+The dollar was initially strong against the pound as international travel reopened and that made golf on this side of the pond look attractive for the overseas visitor, even if we were screaming about the prices.

 Advertisement